IBE

 Official status and Trump’s response

-9. The conspiracy economy — good and bad effects
+9. The conspiracy economy — good and bad

-10. The truth sandwich — what we actually know
+10. What we actually know

 Documented facts